glower/bakku-app/README.md

 - [x] need some sort of flat DB to store info about files (leveldb is used)
 - [ ] implement filters like: store jpg to google drive and store raw to S3
 - [ ] add abstraction for leveldb
-- [ ] add abstraction for viper configs
+- [x] add abstraction for viper configs (config and config/storage)
 - [ ] add tests after first stable version
 - [ ] add logic what to do with deleted files